This page serves as the ongoing list of books I’m reading in 2018, which I update around the end of each month.

 - The E-Myth, about the common mistakes people make when they leap into the world of entrepreneurship, a book which has me daily asking the question: Am I doing this like an entrepreneur, or a technician?
 And: Is there a better way to do this?

-- The Frugalwoods, about a couple that retire at age 34 after aggressively saving and learning to love frugality.
+- Meet The Frugalwoods, by Elizabeth Willard Thames, about a couple that retire at age 34 after aggressively saving and learning to love frugality.
 Then, they move to a farm/homestead in Vermont with 66 acres of land and their little one.

 - Conspiracy, the latest book by Ryan Holiday, about how Peter Thiel conspired to bring down Gawker.